kindaro/keyboard-layouts/readme.md

 A Wayland compositor would normally be able to consult an `xkb` keymap, and even allow for switching between several, automatically locating the keymaps corresponding to (layout, variant) pairs in the file system.
-To simplify and modularize things, we will not touch those files, but rather create our own monolithic file with all the keymaps we would need.
+To simplify and modularize things, I will not touch those files, but rather create our own monolithic file with all the keymaps I would need.

+I am going to use `klfc`.

+1. Extract keymaps from `xkb`'s database to `klfc`'s format.
+1. Edit them as desired.
+1. Rename them to their own namespace.
+1. The arrow `xkbcomp . setxkbmap` creates a _"compiled layout"_ that I will be able to load in Sway with `input ... xkb_file ...`, as described in `man sway-input`.
+Then I could bind several independent layouts to a range of F keys, as usual.

 ## Tips and tricks.

 ### Create a PDF picture of the keyboard layout:

-    setxkbmap -print [layout] [variant] > setxkbmap.out
-    xkbcomp -xkm setxkbmap.out
+    setxkbmap -model [model] -print [layout] [variant] > setxkbmap.out xkbcomp -xkm setxkbmap.out
     xkbprint -label symbols setxkbmap.xkm xkbprint.ps
     ps2pdf xkbprint.{ps,pdf}

+For example, a model of the keyboard used on HP laptops may be called `hpmini110`.
+A list may be found in `/usr/share/X11/xkb/rules/evdev`.

+Also, you can use `-I` switch to `setxkbmap` to _"include"_ additional directories with custom layout files.